 Training in RCR

-UC Irvine Online RCR Training
+UCI Online RCR Training

 Training in the responsible conduct of research at UC Irvine is available through the UC Learning Center.
 Log in using your UCInetID, then search for RCR.
 When you have completed the training, documentation will be recorded within the system.

-UC Irvine Graduate Level Course in RCR
+UCI Graduate Level Course in RCR

-Microbiology & Molecular Genetics 250 Responsible Conduct of Research is a graduate level course that covers all of the subject areas in which NIH requires training.
+Microbiology & Molecular Genetics 250 Responsible Conduct of Research is a graduate level course that covers all the subject areas in which NIH requires training.
 It also satisfied the NIH's requirement for face to face interactions.